 - Fingertip Drug Analysis: Parodied when Mabel takes a big lick of the substance coating the take-a-penny tray.
 "Yep!
 It's dust."

-- Getting Crap Past the Radar: Dipper, laying in his bed at night after his rooftop scene with Wendy, gets an uncomfortable look on his face, and says "Uh, oh."
+- Getting Crap Past the Radar: Dipper, laying in his bed at night after his rooftop scene with Wendy, gets an uncomfortable look on his face, and says "Uh-oh."
 Admittance of a crush that he was in denial about, or a Raging Stiffie?
-Made even more racy as the next episode shows that he is going through puberty.
+This is made even more racy as the next episode shows that he is going through puberty.

-- Gilligan Cut: When Mabel claims Dipper has a crush on her, he denies it, since it's not like he's "awake all night thinking about her".
-Cut to Dipper doing exactly that, via Tempting Fate.
+- Gilligan Cut: When Mabel claims Dipper has a crush on Wendy, he denies it, since it's not like he's "awake all night thinking about her".
+Cut to Dipper doing exactly that.Dipper: Uh oh.

 - Haunted House: Or in this case a haunted convenience store.

-- I Can't Believe It's Not Heroin: The Smile Dip candy.
+- I Can't Believe It's Not Heroin!: The Smile Dip candy, which is illegal to sell in the United States.
 It makes Mabel have a Disney Acid Sequence with brightly flashing colors and candy creatures.

 - Lost in Translation: Dipper claims to be thirteen and thus "technically a teen" but later admits to really being twelve and thus "technically not a teen".
 This doesn't work in the dubs of some languages because words for numbers don't follow the same pattern as in English.
 For example, in the Polish dub, after they find the outline, Dipper claims to be 13.
 When he says the truth, he claims to be ten because the equivalent of teen prefix starts in Polish at eleven.

-- Lost The TV Remote: Stan can't find the TV remote and "refuses to stand up".
-Later, after watching several hours of a soap opera and, to his surprise, absolutely loving it, his excuse for throwing the TV out the window when Dipper and Mabel return is that he couldn't find the remote.
+- Lost the TV Remote: Stan can't find the TV remote and "refuses to stand up".
+Later, after watching several hours of an old movie and, to his surprise, absolutely loving it, his excuse for throwing the TV out the window when Dipper and Mabel return is that he couldn't find the remote.

 - Mushroom Samba: Mabel while overdosing on Smile Dip.